caitlingbailey/caitlingbailey/README.md

 [![Header](https://raw.githubusercontent.com/caitlingbailey/caitlingbailey/master/assets/github%20banner.png "Header")](http://www.caitlingbailey.com)
 ### Hi there, I'm Caitlin! 👋

+---

-I'm a Full-Stack Developer, who loves the world of tech and programming.
+I'm a Full-Stack Developer, from the UK and currently based in London.
+I'm currently a Full-Stack Engineer at Revmo.
+You can find me on LinkedIn or on [my website](http://www.caitlingbailey.com).
+I love the world of tech and programming.
 I mainly use Python, React and C. Thanks for checking out my profile!

+---

 🌱 I’m currently learning React